avramstefan/POO_TV-2/proiect2/README.md

     }
 ```
 The **Movie Database** was also implemented as a *Singleton*, because the entire platform
 has just one database of movies, and it is easier to handle it this way.
+Also, the
+**PageHandler** is a *Singleton*, too.

 ### <span style="color:#009999">Recommendation concept</span>
 This **recommendation** algorithm works by sorting the user's favourite genres and movies.
 The